geoffreyebrennan/geoffreyebrennan/README.md

 ## Hi there, I'm Geoff 👋

+I'm Geoffrey Brennan.
+Twenty years spent moving from industrial design through UX leadership into product management — now leading AI product strategy for manufacturing software at CloudNC.
+I use that range to make better calls on what to build, and to earn the trust of the engineers who have to build it.

 <!--
 **geoffreyebrennan/geoffreyebrennan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.